Mac at Work: Apple Business Manager Basics & Realistic Workflows

 Choose Jamf Now if you already use Google Workspace or Microsoft 365 for productivity and just need device management—especially if you're starting with 3 or fewer devices.

-Productivity Suite Push Microsoft 365 or Google Workspace apps automatically.
-When a new hire powers on their Mac, Outlook, Teams, and OneDrive are already waiting—configured and ready to go.
-Compare the options in our Microsoft 365 vs Google Workspace comparison.
+Productivity Suite: Microsoft 365 or Google Workspace apps install automatically with pre-configured settings.
+Compare options in our Microsoft 365 vs Google Workspace comparison.

 Realistic Workflows: How Teams Actually Work

-Creative teams have demanding workflows: large file transfers, real-time collaboration, and hardware that can handle video rendering without thermal throttling.
+Creative teams have demanding requirements: large file transfers, real-time collaboration, and hardware capable of sustained video rendering performance.

 Hardware Stack:

-For more on the value proposition of the Air M4, see our MacBook Air M4 review.
+Note: Mac Mini and iMac remain on M4 as of March 2026.
+For more on the MacBook Air, see our MacBook Air M4 review.

-- Universal Control: Designers seamlessly drag files between their Mac and iPad—zero setup required because both devices share the same Managed Apple ID
+- Universal Control: Designers can drag files between their Mac and iPad with zero setup required because both devices share the same Managed Apple ID

 - AirDrop for large files: Quick handoffs between team members without waiting for cloud uploads

-- Localized rendering: Final Cut and DaVinci Resolve leverage the M4's GPU locally rather than waiting for cloud processing
+- Local rendering: Final Cut and DaVinci Resolve leverage the M5's GPU locally rather than relying on cloud processing

-Creative teams generate massive files.
-A Synology DS925+ connected via 10GbE provides the local storage backbone:
+Creative teams generate large files that require centralized storage.
+A Synology DS925+ connected via 10GbE provides the local storage infrastructure:

-- Editors pull 4K ProRes files directly from the NAS at full speed
+- Editors access 4K ProRes files directly from the NAS

 - Completed projects archive automatically via scheduled tasks